The IMF Leads the Charge to Find a Cure for Myeloma

 The IMF Global Technology Platform

-In this video, IMF Chairman Dr. Brian G.M.
-Durie talks about the Black Swan Research Initiative’s iStopMM project, which is the “the largest single-country, randomized trial that has ever been conducted in the cancer field.”
-Dr. Durie is joined by iStopMM’s Principal lnvestigator Dr. Sigurdur Kristinsson.
+In this video, IMF Co-Founder Dr. Brian G.M.
+Durie (1942-2025) discussed the Black Swan Research Initiative’s iStopMM project—the “the largest single-country, randomized trial that has ever been conducted in the cancer field.” iStopMM’s Principal Investigator Dr. Sigurdur Kristinsson joined Dr. Durie.
+They shared insights about this unique project.

 The International Myeloma Foundation medical and editorial content team